alexanderthclark/Stats1101/_sources/centerspread.md

 This is important to appreciate if you are using random calculators.
 In Google Sheets, use `STDEVP` for the SD.

+We'll cover samples, where you observe data for just a subset of a larger population, later in the course.
+For now, you can imagine everything is the entire population.

 #### What the SD Says